 Car insurance can be cancelled by your provider for a number of reasons.
-You may wish to simply cancel your own policy yourself by paying a cancellation fee, receiving your refund and then being free to find alternative insurance elsewhere if you wish to do so.
-This will have little affect on you attaining insurance in the future from other providers, but if the policy is cancelled by the insurer, it can make finding insurance in the future much more difficult.
+Equally, you may wish to simply cancel your own policy yourself by paying a cancellation fee, receiving your refund and then being free to find alternative insurance elsewhere if you wish to do so.
+This will have little effect on you attaining insurance in the future from other providers, but if the policy is cancelled by the insurance provider, it can make finding insurance in the future much more difficult.

 If your insurance is cancelled by your provider, it probably means that you have done something wrong, or they believe you to have done something wrong.
 When your provider cancels your policy you won’t need to pay any fees, but you also won’t receive any refund as you will have been deemed to have broken your contract with them.